 What is the best age at which to start my child with private music lessons?

 That depends on several factors.
 Does your child show an interest and a desire to learn music?
 Does he or she have a good attention span?
-Is he or she physically large enough to comfortably hold the instrument?
+Is he or she physically large enough to comfortably hold an instrument?
 Most piano and strings/orchestra teachers will start private music lessons with a child at age 6 or 7.
 In some cases, children start as young as 3 years old, but that requires extensive parental involvement and parents are usually required to take lessons right along with their child.
-Wind and brass music lessons generally start at age 11 or 12, usually when these types of instruments are offered in public schools.
+Wind and brass music lessons generally start at age 11 or 12, usually when band classes are offered in public schools.

-How do I choose a qualified teacher for my child’s private music lessons?
+How do I find a qualified teacher for my child’s private music lessons?

-Meyer Music hires only qualified teachers who hold music degrees or are currently working toward a degree and have teaching experience.
-Before providing private music lessons, we extensively interview each teacher and conduct careful screenings.
-Some private music teachers specialize in certain age groups.
+Meyer Music hires only qualified teachers who hold music degrees or are currently working toward their degree and have teaching experience.
+Before allowing them to give private music lessons, we extensively interview the teachers and conduct careful screenings.
+Some private music teachers specialize in a specific age group.
 If you have a special request or questions, simply contact any one of our three convenient locations in the Kansas City area.
-Our counter staff can assist you in choosing a private music teacher that is compatible with your child’s personality and skill level.
+Our helpful staff can assist you with choosing a private music teacher who is compatible with your child’s personality and skill level.

-How do I arrange private music lessons for my child?
+How do I schedule private music lessons for my child?

-All you have to do is contact Meyer Music by phone or in person.
-We handle our teachers’ music lesson scheduling, and we can quickly let you know what openings are available and secure your child’s time slot.
+All you have to do is drop by or call your nearest Meyer Music.
+We handle our teachers’ music lesson scheduling, and we can let you know what openings are available and secure your child’s time slot.

-How do I get my child’s instrument for music lessons?
-Do instruments come in smaller sizes for children?
+How do I get the right-sized instrument for my child’s music lessons?

-Meyer Music can take care of instrument rental and purchase for you.
+You can rent or purchase an instrument right here at Meyer Music.
 Stringed instruments are the only instruments that come in smaller fractional sizes.
 Acoustic pianos and band instruments are available in one standard size.

 How do I pay for private music lessons?